-However, after years of use, the shine on granite floors disappears through scratches, scuffs and old wax sealers.
+However, after years of use, the shine on granite floors disappears and you will need professional help to restore the shine.

 Specialists In Cleaning Granite and Polishing Granite